Programs Offered

 Departmental Category: Italian

-Increases student's ability to read and analyze literary texts by improving vocabulary and terminology.
-Students read short stories, essays, short plays, and poems to acquire critical skills and improve expression of opinions and arguments in Italian.
+Increases student¿s ability to read and discuss short texts in Italian by expanding vocabulary and terminology.
+Students read graphic novels, short stories, blogs, and poems in Italian.
+They improve on the expression of opinions and critical thinking skills.
 Taught in Italian.

 Requisites: Requires a prerequisite or corequisite course of ITAL 2120 (minimum grade C-).